AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ## Indexer Batching

-Magento can increase the memory for processing a large amount of data by using memory engines instead of InnoDB.
+Adobe Commerce and Magento Open Source can increase the memory for processing a large amount of data by using memory engines instead of InnoDB.
 The algorithm increases the memory value for the `max_heap_table_size` and `tmp_table_size` MySQL parameters.

 The interface `BatchSizeManagementInterface` provides the ability to set the MEMORY table size for indexer processes according to batch size and index row size.